-This is my first attempt at making a colorblocked dress using the base pattern from Barbie Simple Sheath Dress.
-Since I was aiming for simplicity, I chose to make a band design at the waist with an upside down T above it to add a vertical stripe which will be used in Barbie Colorblock Mod Sheath Dress.
+This is my first attempt at making a colorblocked dress using the base pattern from my Barbie Simple Sheath Dress article.
+Since I was aiming for simplicity, I chose to make a band design at the waist with an upside down T above it to add a vertical stripe (which will also be used in Barbie Colorblock Mod Sheath Dress).

 How to Carry Colors While Colorblocking

 For this pattern, each color change will be followed by an instruction as to whether you fasten off the finished color or carry the thread behind the working row.
 For a tutorial on how to carry threads to achieve a colorblocked look, please visit Colorblocking Clothes in Crochet.

 - 2 Small Snaps

 - Sl st: slip stitch

 - Sk: skip

 - Sc: single crochet